EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 This means that if you commit a notebook with trailing white spaces in the cells, the following happens and will prevent the paired notebook and script from ever syncing:

-- The jupytext hook synchronizes the notebook with a paired Python script.
+- The Jupytext hook synchronizes the notebook with a paired Python script.
 - Trailing whitespaces are removed from the Python script and the *plain text* representation of the notebook (i.e. it removes trailing white space after the closing brackets)
 - When translating the notebook to code or vice versa, one version still includes trailing white spaces in the code cells and the other not.